Checklist Before You Go

 Academic Year, Semester and Non-Loyola Summer Programs

 Course Approvals: Get course approvals for any study abroad course you'd like to count toward your major, minor or core requirements.
-Meet with your dean/academic advisor to talk about your program of interest and how courses abroad might fit into core and major requirements at Loyola.
+Meet with your dean/academic advisor to talk about your program of interest and how courses abroad fit into core and major requirements at Loyola.
 You may want to discuss how many credit hours you need to graduate, which Core courses you still need to fulfill and whether you need to take any upper-level courses.

-- Financial Aid Advising: If you have questions, please contact the Office of Student Financial Assistance to determine what type of financial aid will transfer to your study abroad program.
+Financial Aid Advising: If you have questions, please contact the Office of Student Financial Assistance to determine what type of financial aid will transfer to your study abroad program.
 E-mail: firstname.lastname@example.org

 Passport and Visa: If you have a passport, check that it will be valid for at least 6 months past the end date of your program.
 Determine with help from the OIP, your study abroad program or the consular website whether or not you need to apply for a student visa.
 Apply for your visa early.
 You will need a passport to apply for a visa.

 Residence Life E-Release Form: If you are currently living on campus, use this link to access the e-Release form to be released from your Residence Life Housing Contract.

 Health and Safety: Check with your family physician regarding health care, immunizations and precautions.
 Review the health and safety guidelines on this site.

 Read the Study Abroad Handbook: In this Study Abroad Handbook, you will find information about academics, finances, health, safety, travel and other topics related to your study abroad experience.